Dodgers vs. Athletics Player Props Betting Odds

 Kemp Stats

-- Tony Kemp has 11 doubles, three triples, three home runs, 30 walks and 21 RBI (59 total hits).
-He has stolen 12 bases.
+- Tony Kemp has 60 hits with 11 doubles, three triples, three home runs, 30 walks and 21 RBI.
+He's also stolen 12 bases.

 Kemp Recent Games